When a person has prediabetes, their blood glucose levels are consistently high but not yet high enough to develop into type 2 diabetes.

 Healthcare professionals call the glycated hemoglobin test the A1C test.
 They use it to check an individual’s average levels of blood sugar over the previous 3 months.

-An A1C blood test score of between 5.7 and 6.4 percent means an individual is likely to have prediabetes.
+An A1C blood test score of between

 Some conditions, such as pregnancy, can impact on a person’s blood sugar levels and may interfere with A1C results.